UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > the right commit ID, especially if the commit is from several months ago.
 >
 > Imagine the `analysis` project has more than 50 files.
-> You would like to find a commit that modifies some specific text in `README.md`.
+> You would like to find a commit that modifies some specific text in `notes.txt`.
 > When you type `git log`, a very long list appeared.
 > How can you narrow down the search?
 >
 > Recall that the `git diff` command allows us to explore one specific file,
-> e.g., `git diff README.md`.
+> e.g., `git diff notes.txt`.
 We can apply a similar idea here.
 >
 > ```
-> $ git log README.md
+> $ git log notes.txt
 > ```
 > {: .language-bash}
 >